-A designer, raconteur, model, and legendary New York style icon-about-town, Tziporah is a favorite subject of such acclaimed photographers and artists as The New York Times Bill Cunningham, Ike’ Ude’, and Ari Seth Cohen.
+A designer, raconteur, author, model, and legendary New York style icon-about-town, Tziporah is a favorite subject of such acclaimed photographers and artists as The New York Times late, great Bill Cunningham, Ike’ Ude’, and Ari Seth Cohen.
 She elevates the act of dressing to an art form and whether styling herself or others, her creations are beautiful, harmonious and always original.

 Ms. Salamon’s parents, both Hungarian Jews, survived the Holocaust and fled to Israel, where Tzippy was born.
 The family later immigrated to New York City, where her father worked as a master tailor and her mother as a skilled dressmaker.
 Tziporah found her way into many aspects of the fashion and style industry, and today, when asked about her career, invariably replies, “I dress.”